Whether or not you keep your twins together in school is a huge debate among parents of twins and multiples.

 And deciding whether you’re keeping twins together in preschool is one of the first major decisions you have to make regarding their education.

 I’ll admit that I don’t like the thought of my identical twin girls being separated.
 They’re so stinking cute and it warms my heart to see them running around together.
+As we prepared for our girls to enter preschool, I had one question: should twins be in the same class?

 There is a right answer for each family.
 Even if your school has a policy about separating twins, there are laws in place that give the parent or legal guardian the right to make the final decision.